The first thing you learn when you study animation is the 12 principles and nowaday they still are the fundamental rules of the animators.

-11. FOLLOW THROUGH & OVERLAPPING ACTION : “Follow Through” means that the unlinked pieces of the body must continue moving even after the person stopped and “Overlapping Action” is when the body parts tend to move in different ranges.
+11. FOLLOW THROUGH & OVERLAPPING ACTION : "Follow Through" means that the parts of the body should be delinked continue moving even after the person stopped moving and "Overlapping Action" when parts of the body tend to move in different ranges.
 Once your spline is finished and approved by the director, you can now animated the overlaps of the secondary parts such as tails, ears, hats, hanging objects, etc…

-12. STRAIGHT AHEAD ACTION & POSE TO POSE : “Straight Ahead” means drawing directly a scene frame by frame from start to finish, while “pose to pose” involves beginning the process by drawing key poses first and subsequently filling the spaces.
+12. STRAIGHT AHEAD ACTION & POSE TO POSE : "Straight Ahead" means directly draw a scene frame by frame from start to finish, while the animation "pose to pose" begin the process involves drawing key animation poses and then filling the spaces.
 For me, those two concepts refer to the workflow exposed above.
-Although we tend to alternate between those two ways of working, the “pose to pose” is often used in blocking stage meanwhile “straight ahead” is usually used during polish.
+Although we tend to alternate between those two ways of working, the "pose to pose" is often used more stage blocking of the plane while the "straight ahead" is used at the time of the polish.

 As you can see, the first part of the principles are quite focus on acting (Staging, Solid Pose, Anticipation, Appeal, Timing, Exaggeration, Secondary Action) while the second part are technics ensure the physics (slow-in & slow-out, arcs, follow through & overlapping action, straight ahead action & pose to pose)

 Characters courtesy of boutique23.com